RestPack/restpack_serializer/README.md

 **This is a work in progress**.

-We want something a URL like this:
+We want a URL like this:

 ```
 http://localhost:1111/api/v1/domains.json?includes=applications&page=2&page_size=3